black-sat/synthetico/README.md

 The tool expects on the command line the following arguments:
 1. the choice of which algorithm to run:

-   a. `novel`, for our novel symbolic tableau-based algorithm
+   a. `qbf`, for our qbf symbolic tableau-based algorithm

    b. `classic`, for a classic fixpoint backward reachability algorithm
 3. a $\mathsf{F}(\alpha)$ or $\mathsf{G}(\alpha)$ formula